Dyskal/TwitchPlayerOpener/README.md

 # Twitch Player Opener

-Application to open Twitch Player easily and recieve only the video stream.
+Application to open Twitch Player easily and receive only the video stream.

 You can add a streamer to the list by putting its name and pressing open.